campos-ddc/cprofile_graph/README.md

 ## Installation

-* First you need to install Graphviz, use `sudo apt-get install graphviz-dev` in Ubuntu or see [this link](http://www.graphviz.org/Download.php) for other platforms.
+* First you need to install Graphviz, use `sudo apt-get install graphviz graphviz-dev` in Ubuntu or see [this link](http://www.graphviz.org/Download.php) for other platforms.
 * Use pip to install `cprofile_graph`.

 ```bash